Thimble Insurance Dictionary & Glossary

 Professional Liability Insurance

 Subrogation refers to an insurance carrier’s legal right to pursue a third party that caused the loss or damage an insured suffered, or for which the insured was found liable, and for which the insurance company paid under its policy.
 Subrogation allows the insurance carrier to seek repayment for the claim amount that they paid to the insured, or on behalf of the insured, for the loss.

 Waiver of Subrogation

-A waiver of subrogation is a contractual provision that forfeits the right of subrogation.
-In other words, the insured waives the right of the insurance carrier to seek compensation for losses from an at-fault third party.
+A waiver of subrogation is a contractual provision in which the insured waives the right of the insurer to seek compensation for losses from an at-fault third party.
 These waivers usually must be made in writing prior to the time any loss takes place in order for them to be effective.

 Workers’ compensation (or workers’ comp) is a type of insurance that provides benefits to employees who sustain an injury or illness while performing their work.
 Workers’ comp can cover medical costs, ongoing care, lost wages and death benefits for employees and their beneficiaries.
 The vast majority of employers in the United States are legally required to have a workers’ compensation policy.